Depression

 What are the symptoms of low-grade depression?

 Chronic low-grade depression is actually a symptom of a persistent depressive disorder, previously known as dysthymia or dysthymic disorder.
-It is one of the three major types of depressive disorders, alongside major depressive disorder and bipolar disorder.
+It is one of the major types of depressive disorders.
 The symptoms of mild depression are very similar to the symptoms of major depressive disorder.
 The main difference is that low-grade depression is characterized by less severe symptoms which last for years without significant periods of wellness during that time.

 According to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) the diagnosis of low-grade depression requires an adult to have been experiencing a depressed mood for at least two years.
 For children and adolescents, low-grade depression can be diagnosed if they have been experiencing either a depressed or irritable mood for at least one year.
 During that time, the symptoms must not be absent for more than two months.
 In addition to an ongoing depressed mood, you must also display at least two of the following symptoms: